ChaseCares/SyncLightUnleashed/README.md

 If all goes well the device should be accessible via the IP or <device_name>.local and syncing they're light patterns.

+## Usage

+The circular button on the back of the device will cycle through: red, green, blue and rainbow.
+The web interface of the device provides a bit more functionality, including selecting a specific effect, brightness control and any other functionality you would like to add, the possibilities are endless!

 ## TODO

 * When available, integrate the WireGuard component <https://github.com/droscy/esp_wireguard/tree/draft/esp8266/5>
 * Add more effects <https://esphome.io/components/light/#light-effects>
 * Utilized less lambda
 * Refine weird back button
+* Make long press turn off device

 ## Motivation